milosz08/milosz08/src/main/resources/markdown/en/content/about.md

 Currently master of science student at Silesian University of Technology (faculty of Automatic Control, Electronics and Computer Science, spec: Internet and Networking Technologies).

 In january 2024 I defended Bachelor of Engineering at the same university.
-My thesis was about demostrate posibilities of communication in a highly distributed microservice infrastructure using Apache Kafka event-driven architecture in field of real-time communication on example of chat application.
+My thesis was about demonstrate possibilities of communication in a highly distributed microservice infrastructure using Apache Kafka event-driven architecture in field of real-time communication on example of chat application.